rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 Overlay filesystem comprises of 3 layers:

-- *__Lower Layer__*: A collection of files & directories.
+- _**Lower Layer**_: A collection of files & directories.
-- *__Upper Layer__*: A collection of files & directories either in the same filesystem or a different filesystem.
+- _**Upper Layer**_: A collection of files & directories either in the same
+  filesystem or a different filesystem.
-- *__Overlay Layer__*: A union of the files in the lower and the upper layer.
+- _**Overlay Layer**_: A union of the files in the lower and the upper layer.
 In case there are duplicate files, the overlay layer contains duplicate files from the upper layer.

+Any modifications in the merged layer to a file will create a copy in the upper directory.
+This is called _copy on write_.

 ```bash
 # create a overlay (union) filesystem
 sudo mount -t overlay -t lowerdir=<your_lower_dir>/,upperdir=<your_upper_dir>/,workdir=<your_work_dir>/ none <your_merged_dir>

 ```

 > [!NOTE] The upper and the lower layer could be a different filesystem.

 > [!NOTE] Docker stores all it's data by default inside `/var/lib/docker`.

 ## Layered Architecture: